Haschmi/2016-02-17-queens-python-parallel/09-rootsum.md

 The result's the same in all cases, and it scales pretty good up to 8 processes.
 If we're trying to double up to 16, then we get a warning from the system that we don't have that many cores, but it does it anyway.
 As you can see, the timing is worse than with 8 cores, so it definitely does not pay to overload the hardware and run more processes than you've got cores.

-Note that while the python program here scales well enough, it is slower than a C or or FORTRAN version by a factore of several hundered.
+Note that while the python program here scales well enough, it is slower than a C or or FORTRAN version by a factor of several hundered.